 - 1 Tbs Sriracha

 - 1 Tbs Maple Syrup

 - 8 oz Rice Noodles

-Chop your carrot, jalapeno, and bell pepper into long strips and place them into a large bowl.
+- Chop your carrot, jalapeno, bell pepper, and cabbage into small but similarly shaped pieces - and place them into individual bowls.

-Heat a large pan or wok over med-high heat and add sliced mushrooms.
-Add water as needed to prevent sticking (or soy sauce, wine, etc).
+- Heat a large pan or wok over med-high heat and add sliced mushrooms.
+Add water or veg broth as needed to prevent sticking (or soy sauce, wine, etc).

-When mushrooms have reduced in size - add minced garlic and stir for 30 seconds.
-Add cooked mushrooms and garlic to noodles and stir in peanut butter.
+- When mushrooms have reduced in size - add minced garlic and stir for 30 seconds.

 Garnish with chopped green onions, cilantro, sesame seeds, and sriracha.